Carrigtwohill: Demographics

 As of the 2016 census, Carrigtwohill had a population of 5,080 (2,510/49.4% were male, 2,570/50.6% were female), of which 68% were white Irish, less than 1% Irish traveller, 19% other white, 6% black, 2% Asian, 1% other, while 3% had not stated an ethnic background.

 In terms of religion, the area was 79% Catholic, 10% other stated religion, 8% no religion, and 3% not stated religion.

 Transport

 Rail

-Carrigtwohill railway station is station on the Cork Suburban Rail service between Midleton and Cork city.
+Carrigtwohill railway station is a station on the Cork Suburban Rail service between Midleton and Cork city.
 Passengers for Cobh change at Glounthaune.
 A second station, Carrigtwohill West, was proposed to serve the west of the town, Fota Retail Park, and the IDA industrial area - but did not progress beyond planning stage.

 The original Carrigtwohill railway station was opened on 2 November 1859, closed for goods traffic on 2 December 1974 and fully closed from 6 September 1976.
 A new station was officially opened on 30 July 2009 on the north of the town, with Park n' Ride facilities for commuters travelling to Cork City.